 - Be practical, employable and qualified petroleum engineers that can successfully pursue careers in the oil and gas production and services industries or other similar pursuits.

 - Understand the fundamental principles of science and engineering behind the technology of petroleum engineering, in order to keep their education from becoming outdated and to give them the capability of self-instruction.

 - Serve society by encouraging the ideals of ethical behavior, professionalism, and environmentally responsible use of natural resources.

-The Petroleum and Geosystems Engineering (PGE) Department's leading undergraduate program provides a tight-knit environment for students to learn and develop in one of the nation's fastest growing cities, Austin, Texas.
+The Department of Petroleum and Geosystems Engineering's (PGE) leading undergraduate program provides a tight-knit environment for students to learn and develop in one of the nation's fastest growing cities, Austin, Texas.
 With a state-of-the-art learning excellence center and dedicated faculty who have written the books on petroleum engineering, UT PGE students receive a strong and rewarding educational experience.
 In addition, students have many opportunities to develop their petroleum engineering skills and knowledge outside of the classroom, including student organizations, camps and internships with industry.

 |STUDENTS ADMITTED FOR FALL 2013|